grafter-ca/airbnb-clone-project/README.md

 - Copyright

 Each of these components will be maintained in its files and designed with reusability in mind to ensure scalability.
 ---

-## ✅ Next Steps

-- [ ] Complete Figma wireframes
-- [ ] Start building individual components
-- [ ] Set up routing and page navigation
-- [ ] Implement state management (Context API or Redux)
-- [ ] Begin backend (authentication, database, APIs)
-- [ ] Deploy MVP version to Netlify/Vercel

----

-> 🔗 *Built with ❤️ by Caleb and Team as part of the ALX Software Engineering Program.*
+> 🔗 *Built by Caleb as part of the ALX Software Engineering Program.*